Dropbox Professional and Business customers can create, modify, or remove an expiration date for a shared link. To do so:

 - Sign in to dropbox.com.

-- Hover over the name of the file or folder and click the share icon (person).
+- Hover over the name of the file or folder and click the share icon (rectangle with an up arrow).

 - In the popup window, click Settings.